Unocal Corporation: History

 The company expanded to national status in 1965, when Union Oil merged with the Pure Oil Company, headquartered in what was then Palatine, Illinois, and now Schaumburg, Illinois.
 Over the next two decades, Union became the major oil producer in southern Alaska and a major natural gas producer in the Gulf of Mexico.
 The company was reorganized in 1983, and Union Oil Company of California became an operating subsidiary of a new Delaware-based holding company, Unocal Corporation.
 In 1985, Mesa Petroleum, controlled by billionaire T. Boone Pickens, attempted a takeover of Unocal Corp. that resulted in the Delaware Supreme Court landmark decision Unocal v.
 Mesa Petroleum, which upheld Unocal's takeover defense.
 Virtually all operations are conducted by Union Oil Company of California (Union Oil).

 In 1977, Unocal acquired The Molybdenum Corporation of America (now Molycorp).
 Among the assets acquired was Mountain Pass rare earth mine, then the world's largest producer of rare earth elements.

 In 1989, Unocal placed its midwest refining and marketing assets, including Union's 150000 oilbbl/d Lemont Refinery in Lemont, Illinois, into a 50/50 joint venture with Petróleos de Venezuela, S.A.
 (P.D.V.S.A.).
 The joint venture, known as the Uno-Ven Company, was headquartered in Arlington Heights, Illinois, and primarily comprising employees from Union Oil's then Schaumburg, Illinois, division headquarters and Lemont, Illinois, refinery.
 The joint venture was dissolved in 1997, with P.D.V.S.A. receiving full ownership.
 During the life of the joint venture, the familiar Union 76 brand name continued in full force.
 At the termination of the joint venture, most stations were converted to Citgo, which is controlled by P.D.V.S.A.

 In 1997, Unocal sold its western United States refining and marketing operations to Tosco Corporation, including the rights to the Union 76 brand for refining and marketing (except in states where Uno-Ven operated).
 Tosco was later acquired by Phillips Petroleum, which later merged with Conoco to form ConocoPhillips.
+As of January 2025, Chevron still maintains a common law trademark of Unocal.com, which redirects to the Chevron webpage.